hpcleuven/VscDocumentation/source/antwerp/remote_visualization_uantwerp.rst

    some versions of macOS.
 However, there already exist 64-bit pre-release builds so future versions will certainly fully support future macOS versions.
-Some places report that this client is a lot slower than the the TurboVNC one on macOS.
+Some places report that this client is a lot slower than the TurboVNC one on macOS.
    `Binaries are available <https://bintray.com/tigervnc/stable/tigervnc/>`_.
    Look for the ``tigervnc-*.dmg`` files, which contrary to those for Windows and Linux, only contain the viewer software.